g1eny0ung/hugo-theme-dream/docs/quick-start.md

 ---
 ```

-Then, click the button on the top left corner of the page.
+Finally, click the button on the top left corner of the page.
 You will see what you just wrote.

 ## OK, write a post for your blog